History of Perth, Scotland: 16th century

 Perth was a focal point for the religious conflicts of the 16th century.
 In 1543, three men were hanged for vandalising a statue of Saint Francis.
 In May 1543, the Blackfriars monastery was attacked.

+Mary of Guise served as regent of her daughter Mary, Queen of Scots.
+She held a Parliament in 1555 and enacted legislation which diminished the powers of craft organisations in favour of merchant guilds.
+This led to protests, and she visited Perth two or three times to satisfy the craft incorporations, and eventually withdrew the legislation.

 John Knox began the Scottish Reformation from grass-roots level with a sermon against 'idolatry' in the burgh kirk of St John the Baptist on 11 May 1559.
 An inflamed mob quickly destroyed the altars in the Kirk, then attacked the Houses of the Greyfriars and Blackfriars, and the Carthusian Priory.
 Knox later blamed these events on "the rascal multitude".
 Scone Abbey was sacked shortly afterwards.
-The regent of infant Mary, Queen of Scots, her mother Marie de Guise, was successful in quelling the rioting but Presbyterianism in Perth remained strong.
+Mary of Guise was successful in quelling the rioting but Presbyterianism in Perth remained strong.
 There are no visible remains of the pre-Reformation religious houses of Perth, though their approximate locations are perpetuated in modern street-names.

 Mary, Queen of Scots, made her formal Royal Entry to Perth on 17 September 1561.
 The town gave her a present of a gold heart full of gold coins.
 The pageants had an anti-Catholic theme, and Mary fainted during the events.
 Anne of Denmark, the wife of James VI and I, made her Entry to Perth at the end of June 1591.
 In August 1600 James VI rode from Falkland Palace to Gowrie House, the home of the Provost of Perth, the Earl of Gowrie.
 As a result of a misunderstanding, or a conspiracy (see the Gowrie Conspiracy), the king's retainers killed the Earl and his sons.

 Records survive from the incorporations of the Perth craft of carpenters and barbers, and the hammermen (metal workers), and others.
 Apprentices progressing to become master craftsmen in 16th-century Perth traditionally had to pay for a banquet and hold a football match.
+The records of the Kirk Session note the censure of people enjoying "guising" or mummery in costume and disguise.